 Step 5: Test like there is no tomorrow

 Releasing a final product without passing through a testing phase is risky and may result in financial losses.
-This stage of product design (and redesign) is perfect for eliminating bugs and rejecting the solutions that don’t really work.
+This stage of digital product design (and redesign) is perfect for eliminating bugs and rejecting the solutions that don’t really work.
 Some ideas only look good on paper!
 So test, test, and when everything seems to be ready – test some more, just to be sure.

 Quick wins for an even better redesign campaign

-As you can see, a lot can be achieved with the right team, the proper technology stack, and some determination.
+As you can see, a lot can be achieved with the right team, the proper technology solution, and some determination.
 The example above should have given you an idea of what the redesign process can look like.

 Sometimes the smallest improvements make the biggest difference.
 So here are some fool-proof ideas you could implement in no time and with little effort: